NathanaelA/nativescript-liveedit/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-brightgreen.svg?style=plastic)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=HN8DDMWVGBNQL&lc=US&item_name=Nathanael%20Anderson&item_number=nativescript%2dliveedit&no_note=1&no_shipping=1&currency_code=USD&bn=PP%2dDonationsBF%3ax%3aNonHosted)
 [![Patreon](https://img.shields.io/badge/Pledge-Patreon-brightgreen.svg?style=plastic)](https://www.patreon.com/NathanaelA)

-## Differences between Telerik LiveSync & Master Technology LiveEdit
+## Differences between Telerik LiveSync & Master Technology LiveEdit/Pro

 Master Technology released the LiveEdit project in v1.00 of NativeScript; In the version v1.2.0 of the NativeScript command line tools; Telerik has now released a *limited* LiveSync (or what I consider a DeadSync command. :grinning: ).
 The differences from my LiveEdit and Telerik's LiveSync is substantial enough that I will continue to use and maintain my version for the foreseeable future.
 The good news is they are catching up, they have fixed several major issues in each release and as they release newer versions they get a lot closer in feature parity.
+In some cases they actually support more (i.e. Angular2 support)

 #### Pros of Telerik's LiveSync:
 * No extra code added to your application!
 * Works on iOS Devices & iOS Simulator

 #### Cons of Telerik's LiveSync:
 * Not really Live.
 It syncs the files; but then has to restart the application from scratch when changing anything but a CSS or XML file.